isobar-nz/silverstripe-catalogmanager/README.md

 #### Drag and drop sorting

-You can add drag and drop sorting using GridFieldSortableRows when you add the `sort_column` setting to your configuration.
+You can add drag and drop sorting using GridFieldOrderableRows when you add the `sort_column` setting to your configuration.
 Uses column `Sort` by default which is default in SiteTree and is added by CatalogDataObjectExtension.

 ```yml